ubvu/orcid/orcid-usage/readme.md

 ## List organisation markers
 First create a file ```organization_ids.txt``` .
 This contains id's that are known in the ORCiD database that mark your research organisation.
 Currently Ringrold-id's and Fundref-id's are used.
 List each organisation id on a new line.
-Use prefix FUNDREF: or RINGOLD: to namespace the id's.
+Use prefix FUNDREF, or RINGOLD, to namespace the id's; use a comma to separate the prefix from id.
 Find your organisation id on http://ido.ringgold.com and on http://ftp.crossref.org/fundref/fundref_registry.html

 ## List ORCiD's